tytydraco/yessleep/out/My_Elderly_Fathers_AI_Use_Is_Disturbing.md

 Once again, I let myself inside of our family home, and once again, my dad was in his office talking, but he was whispering this time.
 When I opened the door, my dad jumped and fumbled around as he tried to turn off his screen.

 His face was different from the face I had always known.
 Drawn and gaunt.
 He looked like he hadn’t slept or eaten in days.
 There was a brief flash of a primal rage in his eyes that scared me.
+For a moment, I actually thought he was going to hurt me, but then his face changed back to the one I have always known.

 It wasn’t my mother he was talking to this time.
 It was a young woman that I didn’t know.
 Her hair and her makeup looked like it was from the 1970’s.
 I caught a brief glimpse of her before the monitor went black.